 Development & Policy

-East Charlotte Calvary Church Rezoning: Faith-to-Housing and the February 16 Vote
+East Charlotte Calvary Church of the Nazarene Rezoning: Approved 6-4 — Faith-to-Housing and the March 23 Vote

 In the rapidly evolving landscape of the Carolinas, a home is never just a structure—it is the cornerstone of a family's financial legacy.
 As Charlotte continues its "urban renaissance," we are seeing a significant shift in how land is utilized to meet the demands of a growing population.